-Wrap up the dough into a ball or disk in plastic wrap and chill in refrigerator for 30 minutes.
+- Wrap up the dough into a ball and chill in refrigerator for 30 minutes.

-Once the cookies have been in the refrigerator for 30 minutes, remove and working with your hands, roll the dough into balls about 1 inch.
-If the dough feels dry to the touch, gently work it in your hands for a moment and it will become moist again.
+- Once the cookies have been in the refrigerator for 30 minutes, remove and working with your hands, roll the dough into 1 inch balls.
+If the dough feels dry to the touch, gently work it in your hands for a moment and it will warm up and soften.

-Add about 1/2 tsp-1 tsp of cranberry compote to the center of each cookie.
+- Add about ½ – 1 tsp of cranberry compote to the center of each cookie.